daniandtheweb/ai-info-for-amd-gpus/linux/text-gen.md

 I haven't been able to use reliably any PyTorch based text generation program on my GPU (RX 5700 XT, gfx1010).

+## GPT4ll

+This project uses parts of `llama.cpp` with a Vulkan backend in order to provide acceleration on any modern AMD GPU.

+It's the easiest way to use text generation locally.

 ## llama.cpp and projects based on it (such as koboldcpp)

 `llama.cpp` is an amazing project with different GPU backends to choose from: